projectpythia-mystmd/osdf-cookbook/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."

 ### Section 1 ( Foundations- PelicanFS )